mgerasolo/controlcore_pub/README.md

 - `station_viewer`: Displays sensor and station data in a modern UI
 - `controlcore_ai`: Provides contextual watering advice and decision logic

+## Configuration

+Copy `.env.example` to `.env` and provide real values for the database and MQTT settings used by all modules.

 ## Planned Structure

 - Each module remains in its own subdirectory